Mayor of Warrington: Role

 The Mayor of Warrington, as the first person of the borough, chairs meetings of Warrington Borough Council.
 Elected for one year, the mayor also is a representative of the town who is responsible for officially welcoming people and inviting people to the town.
 The mayor officially hosts civic events of the town.
 In this role and the mayor promotes the town of Warrington to attract more investment and visitors to the area.

 History

 The first mayor of Warrington was William Beamont.
 He became mayor following the incorporation of the borough in 1847.
 At that time, 27 councillors from the then much smaller borough were appointed to the small town hall in the centre of modern Warrington.
 As the town increased in size, the council was moved to Bank Hall, the former home of Lord Winmarleigh for £9,700.
 This is still the town hall and its "golden gates" are one of the town's attractions.

+List of Mayors (1998-Present)

+The Mayor's role is to perform civic duties across the Borough, such as attending large events in different communities and taking the lead on certain recognised days, such as Remembrance Sunday.
+The Mayor has no power over policies, as that is the job of the Leader of the Council.
+The Mayor must be an elected Councillor as they also chair Full Council meetings.
+Though elected as a Councillor representing a particular Party, the Mayor remains impartial when chairing but also has a vote of their own (often voting with their Party line).

+The Mayors since 1998 have been: